Understanding the Emotional Impact of Living with Piles

 Piles tend to make individuals retreat from social life.
 Individuals shy away from family or friends.
 They fear sudden pain or accidents in public places.
 This isolation can lead to loneliness.
 Social isolation makes emotional distress worse.

-Sometimes relationships are affected because of poor communication.
 Patients feel they are not understood or supported.
-In addition, stigma regarding piles prevents open discussion.

 Coping strategies and emotional support